rh-fieldwork/ceph-canary/README.md

 ## Setting up Alerts

 Alerting rules can be created in OpenShift to fire alerts based on values collected from the fio metrics.
-A sample alerting rule that fires a warning alert when an error is reported in the fio json outout is shown below.
+A sample alerting rule that fires a warning alert when an error is reported in the fio json output is shown below.

     apiVersion: monitoring.coreos.com/v1
     kind: PrometheusRule